 So can deaf people sing?
 Can deaf people hear music and play music and all these things?

 Everyone needs adaptation

-Now at the end of the day, there is going to be a level of adaptation for d/Deaf people, but if you think about it, everyone needs or probably don’t need adaptation.
+Now at the end of the day, there is going to be a level of adaptation for deaf people, but if you think about it, everyone needs or probably don’t need adaptation.